geranium-coin/geranium/README.md

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).
+Anyone can help to develop the project!

 Testing
 -------

-Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
+Testing and code review is the bottleneck for development;.
 Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.